akilaak88/fbl-csvroster/README.md

 ## FBL-CSVRoster

-CSV Roster Application has been developed to implement a classroom roster file(.csv file) through URL as a command line argument, into a relational database.

-# The database contains three tables:

-* Student (information about students)
-* Teacher (information about teachers)
-* Enrollment (information about which students are in which teachers' classes)

-# About
-This Application will take the URL of CSV file as a command-line argument, along with a flag to indicate whether it is a Delta import(Y/N).
-Then the following operations will be performed.
-* 1.	connect to the CSV file's URL
-* 2.	read the CSV file
-* 3.	insert records into the database
-* 4.	report how many records were modified
-* 5.	report a list of each teacher in the database, and a count of how many students are in a class held by that teacher
-* 6.	and then exit.
-* 7. In addition - if any records are malformed, the program will provide an exception log of any records that it rejected.

-For complete details of applicaiton check the [Design document](https://github.com/akilaak88/fbl-csvroster/blob/master/Design%20Document.docx)

 # Overview
-The CSV Roster Application is developed to import a classroom roster file (.csv file), provided via a URL, into a relational database.
+CSV Roster Application has been developed to implement a classroom roster file (.csv file), provided via a URL, into a relational database.
 The database contains three tables:
 *	student (information about students)
 *	teacher (information about teachers)
 *	enrollment (information about which students are in which teachers' classes)